justinchoi001/liferay-learn-0/docs/en/platform-services/search-service.md

 The Elasticsearch service is the text search engine for your Liferay DXP application.
-It's a private service that only communicates with the other services in your application, not with the outside Internet.
+It's a private service that only communicates with the other services in your application, not with the outside internet.

 ![Figure 1: The Elasticsearch service is one of several services available in DXP Cloud.](../../images/services-search.png)